 On their website they offer a huge list of industries that may benefit from their services, including Dog Walking, Law Enforcement, Airport Shuttles and even Septic Tank Cleaning.

-RouteSavvy’s features allow drivers to plug in multiple locations, organize them, and generate efficient routes for their service calls, pick-ups, and deliveries.
+RouteSavvy’s features allow drivers to plug in multiple addresses, organize them, and generate efficient routes for their service calls, pick-ups, and deliveries.

 They do this in one of two ways: roundtrip, or start-to-finish routes, depending on what works best for your business’ needs.
 It can also show multiple routes on the screen at the same time, allowing managers and drivers to visualize their territory.